Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Without an outlet for this expansion, system pressure can spike from normal levels of 50-60 psi to dangerous levels exceeding 150 psi.
 This repeated stress affects every component in your plumbing system, from the water heater itself to pipes, fittings, and fixtures throughout your home.

 Each time your water heater fires up, the cycle repeats: water heats, expands, pressure spikes, and components throughout your system absorb the stress.
 Over weeks and months, this constant pressure cycling takes its toll on seals, valves, connections, and appliance components.
-What starts as a minor inconvenience can quickly escalate to major plumbing failures.
+What starts as a minor inconvenience can quickly escalate to major plumbing failures, sometimes even causing a water heater leak that requires emergency service.

 Common Sources Creating Closed Systems